PMArkive/SMEncounterRNGTool/README.md

 - Event Pokemon via Mystery Gift: Magearna, Munchlax,etc.

 ## Marks under Blink Column
-- ¡ï: One person on the map will blink soon, a warning for nearby frames.
+- â˜…: One person on the map will blink soon, a warning for nearby frames.
 - ?: The spread might be affected by the history of NPC status so it's unsafe.
 - -: The safe frames the tool can 100% predict.